 ♦ Quality assurance – the ultimate desire of every client is to have a PCB that will perform well.
 Low-volume production will help to improve the overall quality and ensure that the board meets your expectations.

 ♦ Cost control – it is wise to design a small number of boards first.
-After you ensure everything works the way it was intended, you can proceed to mass production, knowing you will be spending money on reliable PCBs.
+After ensuring everything works the way it was intended, you can proceed to mass production, knowing you will be spending money on reliable PCBs.

-If you want to ensure the optimal quality of your product, it is essential to optimise layout design for manufacturing.
+If you want to ensure your product’s optimal quality, optimizing layout design for manufacturing is essential.

 Believe it or not, the decision you make during this stage can affect both the quality and cost of your PCB production.
 You don’t want to end up with thousands of boards that have a fabrication error.
 That is why it is essential to detect any imperfection on time.

 It is a process of optimizing PCB design to stay free of errors during manufacturing and assembly.
 We can divide DFM into two different categories:

 ♦ Design for fabrication (DFF) takes care of all issues to do with manufacturing.

 ♦ Design for assembly (DFA) mostly focuses on dealing with issues that engineers may experience in design.

 Implementing these strategies is vital for optimizing the entire process and ensuring that your product will hit the market quickly.
 Furthermore, it guarantees that your PCB will perform superbly.

 Some of the standard practices you may want to apply include: